Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/CHECK.md

 | Updated    | Description
 | ----       | ---
+| 2023-01-26 | ✅ CHECK: "Als het goed is, zou het nu weer naar behoren moeten werken"
+| 2023-01-25 | 🐛 We controleren de datafeed en zien: Op dit moment registreren we geen verhuringen en staan voertuigen extreem lang stil volgens de data van CHECK.
+| 2023-01-23 | ✅ CHECK has fixed the 'data is missing' issue the same day.
+From 3PM new data comes in.
+Cause was a big backend migration that was done at CHECK.
-| 2023-01-23 | Groningen noticed the CHECK data is missing since January 17th 2AM.
+| 2023-01-23 | 🐛 Groningen noticed the CHECK data is missing since January 17th 2AM.
 We see that we receive incomplete data from CHECK: Only 5 vehicles are sent to us.
-We ask CHECK to resolve this.
+We ask CHECK to resolve this
 | 2022-10-07 | We investigated the issue.
 We were using an http end point and not a https end point.
 Since last week the CHECK http end point stopped working.
 Therefor the feed didn't work since X. This has been fixed now
 | 2022-09-30 | Since today no CHECK rentals are registered anymore
 | 2022-01-24 | We checked if PROW is correct at this moment.
 It is :)  so far we can see.
 Issues [[1]](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/issues/9), [[2]](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/issues/10) and [[3]](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/issues/11) were fixed.
 We update the quality status of PROW from ❌ to ✅